-These F-P-E scores are not considered in the calculation of the GPA (see Part IV below, further provisions in Article 6.4 BA EER; Article 6.4 MA EER; Article 6.4 BSc GS EER).
+These F-P-E scores are not considered in the calculation of the GPA (see Part IV below, Article 6.4 BA/BSc GS/MA EER).

-For further detail on the Dutch grading scale please refer to the document 'The Dutch Grading Scale', available on the FASoS student intranet and staff intranet.
+For further detail on the Dutch grading scale please refer to the document 'The Dutch Grading Scale', available on the FASoS Student Intranet and UMployee.